Climdyn/qgs/documentation/source/files/model/maooam_model.rst

 These inner products are stored in objects derived from the :class:`~.inner_products.base.OceanicInnerProducts` classes.

-The equation corresponding to the oceanic barotropic streamfunction :math:`\psi_\text{o}(x, y)=\sum_{j=1}^{n_\text{o}}\psi_{\text{o}, j}\, \phi_j(x, y)` is left untouched and is given by:
+The equation corresponding to the oceanic barotropic streamfunction :math:`\psi_\text{o}(x, y)=\sum_{j=1}^{n_\text{o}}\psi_{\text{o}, j}\, \phi_j(x, y)` is unchanged by the modified expansion and is given by:

 .. math::